 The broad nature of internal communication channels makes it impossible to pinpoint every single possible type.
 So, here are some of the workplace communication channels you may be familiar with.

-Oak’s instant messaging function facilitates interactions between individual users or groups.
+Hubs and communities, along with Oak’s instant messaging function facilitates interactions between individual users or groups.
 Along with the staff contact directory, you can reach anyone in the company in a few clicks.
-Fully utilised, they can be great collaboration and social tools.
+Fully utilised, you can form connections with anyone in the workplace.

 News feeds communicate company news and updates in a more engaging way.
 Oak’s pioneering social timeline will keep employees engaged and informed.
 Content feeds help relevant information to reach the relevant people and encourage interaction.

 Of course these no longer need to be physical publications.
 They can be sent via a company wide email or published on your intranet newsfeed.
-Whilst they are still a traditional form of internal communications they still serve a purpose.
+Whilst they are still a traditional form of communication, they still serve a purpose.

 Deskless workers are often the last to know.
 With 80% of the global workforce being deskless this presents a huge challenge.
 Mobile technology has provided the opportunity for businesses to connect to previously unreachable employees.

-Push notifications are the perfect example of notifying employees on the go.
+Push notifications are the perfect example of utilising mobile technology to improve workplace communication.
 They provide instant updates to mobile devices, so deskless workers are no longer at a disadvantage.

 Why Do Communication Channels Breakdown?

 By using surveys or feedback forms you can collect actionable feedback that can inform your internal communications strategy.
-Without directly asking employees, implementing new comms channels can be a frivolous exercise.
+Without directly asking employees, implementing new internal communication channels can be a frivolous exercise.

 Inefficient or Unfit Technology

-Inefficient and unsuitable channels lead to ineffective flows of information.
+Inefficient and unsuitable internal communication channels lead to ineffective flows of information.
 For larger enterprise businesses where face-to-face interaction is not always possible, this is a big problem.

 If the technology isn't fit, information may not get to the recipient when needed.
 Workers may not find out a meeting has been postponed, or a project has changed and create chaos.
 Poor communication more often than not has a considerable impact on operations.